bashirzadehdanial/Module-Data-Flows/debugging/code-reading/readme.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+The output will be 10 and undefined, as the y variable is scoped within the function and can't be accessed globally.

 ## Question 3